KatieWoe/bbcourts/WEEKLY_STATUS.md

 Alex Chang: This week I continued work on the SQL design document and researching the Flask implementation.

+Jaekyeong Lee: Last week I couldn't spend much time on the group project as I mostly focused on the course material and on finishing the individual lab.
+Next week I will start filling up the SQL database design document.

 # Week 11/10